Polish Car Brands

 FSC Logo

-The abbreviation for the name of this company comes from the full name “Fabryka Samochodów Ciężarowych.”
-Here we are talking about a fairly large company with a solid history and experience, proven over many decades.
+The abbreviation of the name of this company comes from the full name “Fabryka Samochodów Ciężarowych.”
+It is a rather large company with a solid history and experience proven over many decades.
 This company was founded back in 1948.
-As the brand was developing, the range of products was significantly expanding.
+As the brand developed, the range of products was significantly expanded.
 Over time, it included trucks, vans, and cars.

-The company’s emblem is stylistically reminiscent of the coat of arms motifs.
-Inside it, on a black background, one can see the silhouette of an animal.
-It is a picture of a goat that jumps.
-Also at the top is the company name and an indication of the city of Lublin, where the company operates.
+The emblem of the company stylistically resembles the motifs of the coat of arms.
+Inside it, on a black background, you can see the silhouette of an animal.
+This is the image of a jumping goat.
+Also, in the upper part, there is the name of the company and an indication of the city of Lublin, where the company operates.

-The white and black colors create an expressive contrast.
-And the animalistic theme of the logo evokes associations with drive, energy, and dynamism.
+White and black colors create an expressive contrast.
+The animalistic theme of the logo evokes associations with drive, energy, and dynamism.

 Jelcz